MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ------------------------------ -->
 #### Microsoft Edge Developer Tools

-On WinUI 2, `Microsoft Edge Developer Tools` cannot be launched inside a store signed WebView2 WinUI 2 (UWP) app, however developers may work around this by using [Remote Debugging](../how-to/remote-debugging.md).
+On WinUI 2, Microsoft Edge DevTools cannot be launched inside a store-signed WebView2 WinUI 2 (UWP) app.
+However, you can work around this by using remote debugging.
+See [Remote debugging WebView2 WinUI 2 (UWP) apps with Remote Tools for Microsoft Edge](../how-to/remote-debugging.md).

 <!-- ------------------------------ -->